uwasystemhealth/FRACAS_Team1/Deployment/README.md

    ```

 > <font color="red">**Important Security Note**</font>
 > HTTP connection is not secured and should be replaced with appropriate HTTPS protection.
-HTTPS is usualy avaialbe for a domain name rather than a public IP used in this sample tutorial.
+HTTPS is usually available for a domain name rather than a public IP used in this sample tutorial.
 Therefore, when the system is deployed for production, the connection should be secured either with HTTPS or VPN for encryption of data in transmission.

 </details>